armory/docs/content/en/docs/installation/armory-operator/op-config-manifest.md

 ```

 ### spec.expose
 Optional.
-Controls how Spinnaker gets exposed.
+Controls how Armory Enterprisegets exposed.
 If you omit it, no load balancer gets created.
 If this section gets removed, the Load Balancer does not get deleted.

 Use the following configurations:

-- `spec.expose.type`: How Spinnaker gets exposed.
+- `spec.expose.type`: How Armory Enterprisegets exposed.
 Currently, only `service` is supported, which uses Kubernetes services to expose Spinnaker.
 - `spec.expose.service`: Service configuration
 - `spec.expose.service.type`: Should match a valid Kubernetes service type (i.e. `LoadBalancer`, `NodePort`, or `ClusterIP`).
 - `spec.expose.service.annotations`: Map containing annotations to be added to Gate (API) and Deck (UI) services.
-- `spec.expose.service.overrides`: Map with key for overriding the service type and specifying extra annotations: Spinnaker service name (Gate or Deck) and value.
+- `spec.expose.service.overrides`: Map with key for overriding the service type and specifying extra annotations: Armory Enterpriseservice name (Gate or Deck) and value.
 By default, all services receive the same annotations.
 You can override annotations for a Deck (UI) or Gate (API) services.

 ### spec.validation